opentorah/opentorah/README.md

 I want to be able to do various things with the fixed Jewish calendar:

+* code Rambam's calculations (and verify Rambam's numerical examples)
 * convert dates from Jewish calendar to Gregorian and back
 * produce monthly calendars with both kinds of dates
 * list [dates of Birchas Hachamo](https://docs.google.com/document/d/1hpPZ0LYU3p8a-LJRXEqzXig-VQthkQ_MkaY79PMqr-Y/edit?hl=en_US)
-* calculate haftorah and tora reading schedule
 * calculate schedule of learning Rambam
-* calculate halachic times for a day (zmanim)
+* calculate haftorah and torah reading schedule
 * integrate with the Google Calendar
 * automate vestos calculations